 a.
 Basis for Addition.
-Any business that the State of California has identified as an essential critical infrastructure sector (available at: https://covid19.ca.gov/essential-workforce/) can resume operation.
-The operation of these additional businesses should result in a limited increase in the number of people reentering the workforce because the Order has previously identified twenty-six Essential Businesses and the Order requires that businesses assign only those who cannot perform their job duties from home to work outside the home.
+Any business that the State of California has identified as an essential critical infrastructure sector (available at: https://covid19.ca.gov/essential-workforce/) can resume operation carried out by its essential workforce.
+The operation of these Additional Businesses should result in a limited increase in the number of people reentering the workforce because the Order has previously identified twenty-six Essential Businesses and the Order requires that businesses assign only those who cannot perform their job duties from home to work outside the home.